Beyond Hagedorn: A Harmonic Approach to $T\bar{T}$-deformation

 the right-hand side can be evaluated using the multiplication theorem for Bessel functions (see \emph{e.g.} \cite{gradshteyn2014table})

 which converges for $|1-\xi^2|<1$.
 Setting $1-\xi^2=2\pi \tc\lambda/12$ and $z=2\chi$, we obtain

 within the convergence region $|\pi \tc\lambda/6|<1$.
-For $|\pi \tc \lambda/6|\ge 1$, the left-hand side of \eqref{eq:productForC} diverges, signaling the Hagedorn singularity.
+For $|\pi \tc \lambda/6|\ge 1$, the series \eqref{eq:productForC} ceases to converge at the boundary, for positive real $\lambda$ this gives the Hagedorn divergence.
 The right-hand side remains well-defined even for $\lambda$ outside the convergence region, and we can take it as analytic continuation of the left-hand side.

 {\it - Analytic continuation.} The above analysis provides a natural avenue for analytically continuing the partition function beyond the Hagedorn singularity.
 Since $\mathcal{T}_{\chi}[Z_R]$ is regular, we focus on $\mathcal{T}_{\chi}[Z_E]$.
 Using the fact that the Eisenstein series can be expressed as a Poincar\'e series,